01xz/ice40up5k_icestorm_flow/README.md

 ## Development environment setup

-See [http://www.clifford.at/icestorm/](http://www.clifford.at/icestorm/) for installing the toolchain.
+For installing the toolchain, see [http://www.clifford.at/icestorm/](http://www.clifford.at/icestorm/).

 For archlinux, just install icestorm-git, nextpnr-git and yosys-git from the Arch User Repository.